SCIENCE CLASSES

 Conroe, TX 77304

-Email: judya.doyle@gmail.com
+Questions: judya.doyle@gmail.com

 General Science/Lab (Apologia) - 7th–8th grades- Judy Doyle

-Exploring Creation with General Science is meant to bridge the gap between the elementary sciences and upper level sciences.
+Exploring Creation with General Science is meant to bridge the gap between the elementary sciences and upper-level sciences.
 This course is a true “general” science course as its range of topics is broad.
 We will cover the basics and history of science, astronomy, the earth sciences, physics, chemistry, and biology.
 The text is divided into 14 modules so we will spend approximately 2 weeks per module.

-Tuition: $500 for the year, split into 10 payments of $50 (due July 2024-April 2025).
-A lab fee of $45 is due in July.
+Tuition: $550 for the year, split into 10 payments of $55 (due July 2025-April 2026).
+A nonrefundable lab fee of $45 is due in July.
 There will be no refunds given after July 1st.

-• Write 10 post-dated checks to be cashed each month (July 2024-April 2025)
+1. Write 10 post-dated checks to be cashed each month (July 2025-April 2026)

-• Pay by semester ($295 due July 12024 and $250 due December 1, 2024).
+2. Pay by semester ($320 due July 1, 2025 and $275 due December 1, 2025)

 Judy Doyle